swiftlang/swift-evolution/proposals/0085-package-manager-command-name.md

 ## Detailed design

 Swift will remain a multitool whose package manager commands call through to a tool provided by the package manager.
-Curently there are two tools -- `swift-build` and `swift-test` -- but these will be replaced by a new `swift-package` tool.
+Currently there are two tools -- `swift-build` and `swift-test` -- but these will be replaced by a new `swift-package` tool.
 This tool is essentially an implementation detail of the package manager, as all use is expected to be invoked through the Swift multitool.